 For boys teams, based on the large number of players and widely varying experience levels, we generally seek to separate each age group into two teams.
 Our ability to do this is dependent on the number of committed coaches for each age group.
 If we have the requisite number of coaches and players we will split each age group into two teams.

-During the first practice of each season, the players are evaluated based on ability, experience and aptitude and assigned to one of the teams appropriate to their skill level and position.
+Prior to registration for each season, the players are evaluated based on ability, experience and aptitude and assigned to one of the teams appropriate to their skill level and position.

 We do this for several reasons.
 First, it allows us to reduce team size to ensure all players get adequate time on the field during games.
 Second, it allows coaches to tailor drills and game play to the skill level and experience of the players.
 Finally, it reduces idle time and enhances opportunities for one-on-one instruction during practices.

 We understand that you may feel your player should be on a different team than assigned, but please be assured our coaches spend a considerable amount of time ensuring the evaluation process is as objective as possible.
 They deliberate placement based on the objective assessments along with needs of each team and the best fit for the player.
 Sometimes they elect to play players on the less experienced team to allow them the opportunity to lead a team as a starter vs. play as a 2nd or 3rd line sub on the more experienced team.
-If you have concerns or questions about this process or your child's placement, please direct those questions to the Parent Advocate.

 The NELC attempts to maximize playing time for all players by limiting team size and separating into two teams for age groups with large numbers of players.
 However, sometimes we are in the unfortunate circumstance of having more than the optimal number of players for one team, but not enough for two teams.